 Recently, there’s been a greater emphasis on recognizing the spectrum or diversity of autism presentations.
 The mental health field and the public are slowly becoming more aware of the nuanced ways in which autism presents in adults, including differences in social interactions, communication, and sensory experiences.

 Several healthcare providers can diagnose autism in adults, but psychologists, social workers, and psychiatrists perform most assessments.
 Each discipline varies in terms of education and training requirements.
-There are also additional specialized trainings that providers can complete to expand their autism knowledge post-graduation.
+Providers can also complete additional specialized training (and should!) to expand their autism knowledge post-graduation.

 Psychologists